 It is also likely that a person with BPD would have very different needs at different times.
-It is particularly crucial for the therapist to be flexible enough to tailor each session based on your affective state and arousal level.
-He or she needs to be able to ‘meet’ you in terms of the intensity of feelings, whilst remaining centered and grounded.
+It is particularly crucial for your therapist to be flexible enough to tailor each session based on your affective state and arousal level.
+They need to be able to ‘meet’ you in terms of the intensity of feelings, whilst remaining centered and grounded.

 This can be a real challenge, but is fundamental to a working relationship.
-For instance, when you reach out to your therapist in crisis, or in a heightened emotional state, her being cold and distant might leave you feeling rejected and abandoned.
-Yet, on the flip side, you don’t want your therapist to be so drawn into your emotional turmoil that she becomes just as lost.
+For instance, when you reach out to your therapist in crisis, or in a heightened emotional state, they being cold and distant might leave you feeling rejected and abandoned.
+Yet, on the flip side, you don’t want your therapist to be so drawn into your emotional turmoil that they becomes just as lost.

 On revision of the existing treatment protocol for BPD, client involvement is one of the most important factors for creating changes.
 Essentially, treatment for BPD would not succeed unless the therapeutic alliance is built on the agreement of therapeutic goals and strategies.

 There should be a ‘shared understanding’ of the origin and nature of the presenting problems.
 It is not something that the therapist alone decide on, but an ongoing thread of discussion and negotiation.